inferno-framework/davinci-pas-test-kit/docs/Server-Details.md

 For single-request fields (e.g., “PAS Submit Request Payload for Approval Response”), the input must be a json-encoded FHIR bundle.

 For multiple-request fields (e.g., “Additional PAS Submit Request Payloads”), the input must be a json array of json-encoded FHIR bundles (e.g., [fhir-bundle-1, fhir-bundle-2, …] where each fhir-bundle-n is a full bundle).

+### Claim Updates (v2.2.1)

+The v2.2.1 **Claim Updates** group sends four tester-provided `$submit` requests in order: an initial Claim submission, an update that adds an item, an update that modifies one item and cancels another, and an update that cancels the entire request.
+The Bundles must form a stateful sequence for the server under test.

+Inferno validates each response against the corresponding request: each response must echo submitted item sequences and include current results for all submitted items.
+It does not compare item sequences between different update steps.

+### Error handling (v2.2.1)

+The **Demonstrate Error Handling** group requires no tester-provided error payload.
+Inferno submits an intentionally nonconformant, empty Bundle to both `$submit` and `$inquire`.
+The server is expected to return a non-2xx response containing an `OperationOutcome`.

 ### Subscription